 What's So Special About Green Tea And L-Theanine?

-In a number of studies, theanine has been shown to support focus and concentration without that crazy-intense jittery feeling common in energy drinks.
+In a number of studies, theanine has been shown to support focus and concentration without the jittery feeling common in energy drinks.
 This is where theanine really shines.
 It has also been shown to support feelings of calmness.
 Whether at work, studying, or hitting the gym, it's easy to imagine how feeling less stressed and more focused could help you get more done.*

 How Does It Work?

 Theanine exerts its effects on several fronts, by supporting levels of inhibitory neurotransmitters in the brain and promoting a state of relaxation.*

-Theanine And Caffeine: Better Together
+Theanine and Caffeine are Better Together

 Theanine and caffeine provide a one-two punch of benefits stronger than taking either alone.
-Supplementing with both theanine and caffeine has been suggested to narrow focus and enhance attention, which may help to drown out the crowd around you.[5-7]
+Supplementing with both theanine and caffeine has been suggested to narrow focus and enhance attention, which may help to drown out the crowd around you.

 For lifters, this is invaluable when preparing for, say, a near-maximal weight.
 A break in form or a forgotten cue can result in a missed attempt—or worse, an injury.
-Additionally, cosupplementation has been suggested to improve reaction time, which may be beneficial when training for power or speed.[*8]
+Additionally, co-supplementation has been suggested to improve reaction time, which may be beneficial when training for power or speed.*

 Not surprisingly, this pairing also shows great promise for cognitive support.
-A study published in Nutritional Neuroscience had subjects consume 40 milligrams of caffeine and 97 milligrams of theanine shortly before performing a serious of cognitive tests.
-The experimental group demonstrated increased performance on several cognitive tests and reported reduced tiredness and mental fatigue, as well as increased alertness.[*]
+A study published in Nutritional Neuroscience had subjects consume 40 milligrams of caffeine and 97 milligrams of theanine shortly before performing a series of cognitive tests.
+The experimental group demonstrated increased performance on several cognitive tests and reported reduced tiredness and mental fatigue, as well as increased alertness.*

-They also reported feelings of increased alertness, as well as reduced tiredness and less mental fatigue.
-Benefits were most pronounced in the group that took theanine and caffeine together.[*5]
+The subjects also reported feelings of increased alertness, as well as reduced tiredness and less mental fatigue, with these benefits most pronounced in the group that took theanine and caffeine together.

 How To Get Your Theanine